-2.5.1 Survey Administration and ID Variables
+2.5.1 Survey Administration Variables

-2.5.1.1 Person Identifiers (DUID - DUPERSID)
+2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)

-The dwelling unit ID (DUID) is a 5-digit random number assigned after the case was sampled for MEPS.
-The 3-digit person number (PID) uniquely identifies each person within the dwelling unit.
-The 8-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 1999 Full Year Population Characteristics file or to definitions listed in Attachment 1.
+The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
+The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
+The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+For detailed information on dwelling units and families, please refer to the documentation for the 2000 Full Year Population Characteristics File.

-2.5.1.2 Record Identifiers (EVNTIDX - FFEEIDX)
+2.5.1.2 Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each dental event (i.e., each record on the dental file) and is the variable required to link dental events to data files containing details on conditions and/or prescribed medicines (MEPS 1999 Medical Condition File and MEPS 1999 Prescribed Medicines file; respectively).
-For details on linking see Section 5.0 or the Appendix File MEPS 1999.
+EVNTIDX uniquely identifies each dental event (i.e., each record on the dental file) and is the variable required to link dental events to data files containing details on prescribed medicines (MEPS 2000 Prescribed Medicines file).
+For details on linking see Section 5.0 or the MEPS 2000 Appendix File, HC-051I.

-FFEEIDX is a constructed variable, which uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment situation.
+FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment situation.
 For example, a charge for orthodontia is typically covered in a flat fee arrangement where all visits are covered under one flat fee dollar amount.
 These events would have the same value for FFEEIDX.
 FFEEIDX identifies a flat fee payment situation that was identified using information from the Household Component.
-Please note that FFEEIDX should be used to link up all MEPS event files (excluding prescribed medicines) in order to determine the full set of events that are part of a flat fee group.

-2.5.1.3 Record Indicators (EVENTRN - DVR2FLAG)
+2.5.1.3 Record Indicator (EVENTRN)

-EVENTRN indicates the round in which the dental event was first reported.
-Please note: Rounds 3 (Round 2 for some cases, see DVR2FLAG), 4, and 5 are associated with MEPS survey data collected from Panel 3.
-Likewise, Round 1, 2, and 3 are associated with data collected from Panel 4.
+EVENTRN indicates the round in which the dental event was reported.
+Please note: Rounds 3 (partial), 4, and 5 are associated with MEPS survey data collected from Panel 4.
+Likewise, Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 5.